iavofficial/IAVFrontendFramework/README.md

 The DisaPage component has the properties:
 1. views: Array of views (a specific class) to provide in order to render tabs in the navigation bar and the associated component.
 2. startingPoint: The "entry URL" of your application.
 This doesn't mean the login page but the path the user will be redirected after successfull authentication.
-3. loginProvider (optional): This attribute will get explained later
+3. loginView (optional): This attribute will get explained later
-4. loginView (optional): This attribute will get explained later
+4. translations (optional): Translations for internationalization.
-5. loginProviderProps (optional): Object with attributes which will get passed to the login provider.
+5. skipI18nextInit (optional): Flag that tells the framework it has to skip the initialization of I18next.
+This could be helpful if you have to add extra logic in the initialization process.

 ### How to specify navigation tabs
 *Please remove if the text fit's the requirements: Try to reduce text by including sample code snippets*\